Mihaela Moscaliuc, Ph.D.

 M.A., Salisbury University

-World Literature; 20th & 21st Century American Immigration and Ethnic Literature; Creative Writing (Poetry); Roma/Gypsy Studies; Narrative Medicine; Translation Theory &
+World Literature; American Immigration and Ethnic Literature; Creative Writing (Poetry); Romani (Gypsy) Studies; Narrative Medicine; Translation Theory & Practice.

 Editor of Insane Devotion: On the Writing of Gerald Stern (Trinity University Press, 2016)

 Immigrant Model (University of Pittsburg Press, 2015) – Poetry

 Translator of The Hiss of the Viper, by Carmelia Leonte (Carnegie Mellon University Press, 2014)

 Father Dirt (Alice James Books, 2010) – Poetry